LiquidMetal-AI/lm-raindrop-demos/voice-agent-demo/README.md

 ## Architecture

-The service is built as a stateless, serverless function running on LiquidMetal's V8 runtime, leveraging:
+The service is built as a stateless, serverless function running on LiquidMetal's Raindrop Platform, leveraging:
-- `whisper-large-v3` for speech-to-text transcription
+- `whisper-large-v3` for speech-to-text transcription from Sambanova
-- `llama-3.3-70b` for natural language processing
+- `llama-3.3-70b` for natural language processing from SambaNova
-- **Hume AI** for emotion analysis via REST API calls
+- **Hume AI** for text-to-speech.

 ## Tech Stack

 - LiquidMetal serverless platform
 - SambaNova models via Raindrop platform
-- Direct REST API integration with Hume (no SDK dependencies)
+- Direct REST API integration with Hume
 - Batch processing (no streaming)
 - Single public service endpoint